craftcms/docs/docs/commerce/4.x/products-variants.md

 <h4 id="product-ignoreplaceholders"><a href="#product-ignoreplaceholders" class="header-anchor">#</a> <code>ignorePlaceholders</code></h4>

-Causes the query to return matching products as they are stored in the database, ignoring matching placeholder elements that were set by setPlaceholderElement.
+Causes the query to return matching products as they are stored in the database, ignoring matching placeholder elements that were set by [craft\services\Elements::setPlaceholderElement()](https://docs.craftcms.com/api/v4/craft-services-elements.html#method-setplaceholderelement).